 I decided to apply to the process in late January as a result of receiving an email from my university careers service.
 Normally I would just skim over my emails, but the award caught my eye in this one and immediately struck me as an excellent opportunity.
-I have a keen interest in the automobile industry and have always fancied myself as a sales person, therefore the fact that a placement with Enterprise Rent-A-Car was up for grabs, suited me to a tee.
-I was invited to take 3 tests, occupational personality, situational judgement and inductive reasoning, within the next few days once I’d submitted my application.
+I have a keen interest in the automobile industry and have always fancied myself as a sales person.
+Therefore, the fact that a placement with Enterprise Rent-A-Car was up for grabs suited me to a tee.
+I was invited to take three tests – occupational personality, situational judgement and inductive reasoning – within the next few days once I’d submitted my application.

 After a week or so, I was contacted by a talent acquisition manager from Enterprise Rent-A-Car who invited me to participate in a telephone interview.
 I tend to get nervous over the phone, so I kept myself as busy as possible up until the last minutes before the interview.
 The interviewer really was a calming influence and I was able to find my stride quickly.
 This resulted in me being invited to an assessment centre a few days after the call.

 The assessment centre was a great experience.
-I like to think of Enterprise Rent-A-Car as an iceberg company, there is a lot more that occurs out of sight than you can imagine!
-I was genuinely surprised by the friendliness of all the people I met at the assessment centre, other candidates as well as current Enterprise Rent-A-Car employees.
+I like to think of Enterprise Rent-A-Car as an iceberg company: there is a lot more that occurs out of sight than you can imagine!
+I was genuinely surprised by the friendliness of all the people I met at the assessment centre – other candidates as well as current Enterprise Rent-A-Car employees.
 I felt I was able to express my personality throughout the day, which was action packed and a great learning experience.
-Many of the assessors had once been in the same position when they first joined the company, a comforting fact also demonstrating the scope for career progression at Enterprise Rent-A-Car.
+Many of the assessors had once been in the same position when they first joined the company.
+This was a comforting fact and also demonstrated the scope for career progression at Enterprise Rent-A-Car.

-I received an email, within the next few days congratulating me on making the top 10 candidates and inviting me to the awards ceremony in Canary Wharf, definitely a high point as it was an impressive achievement to make it this far into the process.
+I received an email within the next few days congratulating me on making the top ten candidates and inviting me to the awards ceremony in Canary Wharf.
+This was definitely a high point as it was an impressive achievement to make it this far in the process.
 The final was an unforgettable experience and a welcome break from revision.
-At the ceremony, headlined by Fiona Bruce, I was able to network successful candidates from other assessment centres as well as more Enterprise Rent-A-Car employees.
-After a 3-course meal, the winners for each of the awards were called.
+At the ceremony, hosted by Fiona Bruce, I was able to network with successful candidates from other assessment centres as well as more Enterprise Rent-A-Car employees.
+After a three-course meal, the winners for each of the awards were called.
 I was nervous when Fiona Bruce was announcing the shortlist in my category, perhaps because I knew what a great achievement it would be to win this award.
 As the winner, I was presented my award by Jim Burrell, a remarkable man who has contributed vastly to the success of Enterprise Rent-A-Car in Europe.

 We caught up with Nathan after his internship with Enterprise Rent-A-Car...

-One of the most important skills I developed whilst interning with Enterprise was the confidence to back myself and my decisions.
+One of the most important skills I developed while interning with Enterprise was the confidence to back myself and my decisions.
 This has stood me in good stead when leading a team or taking control of a project.
-Another key skill that I picked up whilst at Enterprise Rent-A-Car was networking.
-Being able to network and hold a conversation with senior employees, is an excellent skill to gain, regardless of what industry path you choose to go down.
+Another key skill that I picked up while at Enterprise Rent-A-Car was networking.
+Being able to network and hold a conversation with senior employees is an excellent skill to gain, regardless of what industry path you choose to go down.

-If you are contemplating entering the awards, wondering if it will be worth your time or even still deciding which career path you would like to go down, I would strongly advise you to apply to the relevant category.
-The awards provide a fantastic application experience and the opportunity to meet inspiring people who can help you along the daunting path to employment.
+If you are contemplating entering the Awards, wondering if it will be worth your time or even still deciding which career path you would like to go down, I would strongly advise you apply to the relevant category.
+The Awards provide a fantastic application experience and the opportunity to meet inspiring people who can help you along the daunting path to employment.